 The research, which was undertaken in Dublin’s Phoenix Park on a herd of fallow deer, focussed on females who chose not to mate with the ‘top’ males.

-The study, published today (6 April) in PLoS ONE found that yearling females tended to mate with a higher proportion of younger, lower ranking males while older females actively avoided mating with them.
+The study, published on 6th April 2011 in PLoS ONE found that yearling females tended to mate with a higher proportion of younger, lower ranking males while older females actively avoided mating with them.

 Scientists demonstrated that yearling female fallow deer mate later in the breeding season than older females, with the first yearlings not mating until eight days after the start of the season.